Astuary/MultimodalFusion/README.md

 Note: If you are running step 4 first, make sure you are saving the hidden representations/Embeddings somewhere first.
 And Models/DCCA should load those instead of running the models again.

 Each section in the scripts or notebooks are commented with what they do and how to run those.

+Model weights are not included in the repo because of the size constraints.